-Finextra’s NextGen Banking Nordics will bring together industry leaders from traditional and new banks, established and startup fintechs, investors and other key stakeholders to explore key topics around the future banking landscape through a series of keynotes, panel sessions and breakouts.
+Finextra’s NextGen Banking Nordics brought together industry leaders from traditional and new banks, established and startup fintechs, investors and other key stakeholders to explore key topics around the future banking landscape through a series of keynotes, panel sessions and breakouts.

 09:15 - 09:30: Keynote: Digital Transformation: fintech partnerships

 09:30 - 10:10: Panel: Partnerships- Continuing the debate